How to Build Confidence When You Feel Behind in Life

 You become ready by stepping forward while you still feel unsure.

-Zach described that exact feeling during big points:
+Zach described this perfectly during pressure points:

 “I say short things like forget about it, move on to the next point, keep swinging out.”